Size Prediction Guide

 If breed is known, predictions are more accurate.
 For example, a 16-week-old Siamese kitten weighing 3 lbs would predict to 6 lbs, which aligns with Siamese breed range (5-10 lbs).
 Use our Kitten Weight Calculator with breed information for best results.

-Understanding the growth timeline for different cat breeds
+Understanding the growth timeline for different cat breeds.
+See our Kitten Growth Chart for week-by-week milestones.

 Most Cats (12 months)